Star Trek Clichés

 • Captain Jean-Luc Picard's clone Shinzon becomes Praetor of the Romulan Empire after assassinating the entire Romulan Senate ("Star Trek Nemesis").

-• L'Rell, a third-rate figure in Klingon politics with a less-than-honorable back story, becomes the ruler of Qo'noS because she is in control of a device that could destroy the planet (DIS: "Will You Take My Hand?").
+• L'Rell, a third-rate figure in Klingon politics with a less-than-honorable back story, becomes the ruler of Qo'noS because she is in control of a device that could destroy the planet and that was provided by Starfleet (DIS: "Will You Take My Hand?").

 The aforementioned are only the successful bids for power, not including such failures as the Ktarians' use of mind control devices in TNG: "The Game", the corrupt Federation officials seeking radical policy shifts for their own personal gain in TNG: "The Pegasus", "Insurrection", and "The Undiscovered Country", or smaller scale efforts, such as the Klingons' introduction of firearms to Tyree's planet in TOS: "A Private Little War" or the slaughter of the Yangs initiated by Captain Ronald Tracey on Omega IV in his bid for immortality using only a couple of phasers in TOS: "The Omega Glory".